View the media release and read project overviews from the 2023 competition winners.

 I want to use the award to facilitate conference attendance, visits to the mentor’s institution, and/or travel.
 Is this allowed?
 Yes, these are activities are eligible under the terms of the 2023 award competition.

 Do I have to find my own international lab to collaborate with?
 Yes, you will need to develop your own collaboration.

 Do I have any tips to help me develop the format of my virtual collaboration?
 There are no rules around what constitutes a solid virtual collaboration, but these resources may be useful in getting you started.
 Please note that this document may be updated from time to time.

 What if I am struggling to find an appropriate mentor?
-If you are interested in applying for the award but are finding it challenging connecting with a mentor due to your location or circumstances, please consult tips on “Finding an International Mentor“or reach out to your sponsoring organisation or email firstname.lastname@example.org and we will endeavour to facilitate linking you with a mentor where appropriate.
+If you are interested in applying for the award but are finding it challenging connecting with a mentor due to your location or circumstances, please consult tips on “Finding an International Mentor“or reach out to your sponsoring organisation.
 Please note that we will not assist with development of the collaboration between mentees and mentors, however we are happy to help you with reaching out to mentors (if you have one in mind) or providing suggestions for mentors where appropriate.
-Please note that efforts to connect with a mentor should be made prior to reaching out to the HBIC committee and a list of potential mentors may be available in the coming months on this page (please check back regularly).
+Efforts to connect with a mentor should be made prior to reaching out to the HBIC committee and a list of potential mentors may be available in the coming months on this page (please check back regularly).

 If you have additional questions, please contact us at H.B.InternationalAward@gmail.com.

 - Australasian Society for Behavioural Health and Medicine

 - Central and Eastern European Society of Behavioural Medicine